-If you’re a man over the age of 50 and haven’t had a prostate exam, you should talk to your doctor about scheduling an appointment.
+If you’re a man age 50 or older and haven’t had a prostate exam, you should talk to your doctor about scheduling an appointment.

-The exam also can help them diagnose prostate cancer, which is the most common form of cancer among American men (skin cancer is number one).
+The exam can also help them diagnose prostate cancer, which — other than skin cancer — is the most common form of cancer among American men.
 A prostate exam usually involves a digital rectal exam (DRE) and a blood test for prostate-specific antigens (PSA test).

-All men should discuss prostate cancer screening with their doctor once they reach 50.
-The American Cancer Society advises men at higher risk — especially African-Americans or those with first-degree relatives with prostate cancer before age 65 — to begin testing at age 40 or 45.
+All men should discuss prostate cancer screening with their doctor, once they reach the age of 50.
+The American Cancer Society advises men at higher risk — especially, African Americans or those with first-degree relatives with prostate cancer before age 65 — to begin testing at age 40 or 45.

 The most common way for doctors to check on the health of your prostate is with a DRE.
 Some doctors do the exam as part of a routine checkup.

 You will be relieved to know that the DRE is a quick and simple procedure, during which you will bend at the waist while standing or lie on your side with your knees bent toward your chest.
 Your doctor will lubricate a gloved finger and gently place it inside your rectum.
 They’ll press one hand on your prostate, and their other hand will feel your pelvic area.
 It should only take a few moments.

 You may experience momentary discomfort.
 You also may feel the urge to urinate, especially if your prostate is enlarged or inflamed.
 In general, a DRE has no risks.